joedski/musings/General/Journal 2021-04-12 - Maintainably Implementing Complex Business Logic Driven by Complex Data by Separating Data Retrieval and Derivation from the Logic Itself.md

 Forget it.
 There's too many dependencies to reliably mock things out, and [the farther you are from running things like prod, the more likely you are to miss things in your tests](https://phauer.com/2019/modern-best-practices-testing-java/).
 The only thing you should ever mock here is the underlying data. (and external services...)

 Unless you use the more liberal definition of "unit testing" to mean "testing this unit with full dependency graph", something usually called an "integration test" by pedants, then knock yourself out.

+### Okay, But What About Unit Testing?

+There's actually a place where you very likely DO want to still unit test: individual helper methods, switch-rules implementations, etc, _within_ the whole Business Logic implementation.
+These are places where you're likely to deal with individual little bits of data outside of the larger context, and don't have to worry as much about fetching data.
+Rather, you'll be concerned with very simple "if I throw X at it, does it do Y" type rules, etc.

+By unit testing each bit, you build confidence that each bit will act as expected when you compose them together into the larger whole.